Syracuse Medical Malpractice Lawyers

 The birth of a child is a precious experience.
 It makes the world new again, full of hope, possibility and promise.

 The joy and wonder can turn to immeasurable sadness when preventable birth injuries occur.
 And when those injuries are due to medical negligence, it is understandable for parents to also be full of anger and outrage.

 Our law firm has successfully handled many birth injury cases against medical providers for the purpose of helping children receive the medical care and treatment they need along with compensation for the unnecessary injuries they have suffered.
 This includes cases involving:

-Our Syracuse medical malpractice attorneys know how sensitive birth injury cases are.
+The medical malpractice attorneys at our Syracuse firm know how sensitive birth injury cases are.
 We will be there for you every step of the way as you explore your legal options and take appropriate action accordingly.Failure to Diagnose Cancer

 The toll from cancer is relentless.
 According to the American Cancer Society, there were more than 1.6 million new cases diagnosed in 2015 and more than 589,000 deaths due to cancer.
 With such a risk of cancer becoming fatal, proper diagnosis is crucial.
 But far too often doctors fail to diagnose cancer in time – with catastrophic consequences.
 Why is that?

 Medical researchers have begun to turn their attention to this question.
 A report by the respected Institute of Medicine last year estimated that overall, mistakes in diagnosis affect upwards of 12 million patients a year.
 Not all of these diagnostic errors are cancer cases, but many are.